derekaraujo19/phase-4-final-project/client/README.md

 # DiscSnob

-DISCSNOB is a social hub where users can leave short "hot takes" on their favorite albums.
+DiscSnob is a social hub where users can leave short "hot takes" on their favorite albums.

 The Home page is a list of all the albums in the DiscSnob database.
 Here you can search by title, add a new album, and read the reviews for each entry.
 After logging in or creating an account in the Profile tab, you'll be greated with a list of albums that you have already reviewed.
 The My Reviews tab is where you can post a review on one of the albums.
-You'll also have the ability to edit or delete anything you've previously posted.
+You'll also have the ability to edit or delete any review you've previously posted.

 A video walkthrough of the application running can be found [here](https://youtu.be/FaSTDTUC6n8).